 - Bring 2 cups of water to a boil.
 Remove from heat and add the dried shiitake mushrooms.
 Allow to rehydrate for 30 minutes.
 Once re-hydrated, chop mushrooms into small pieces.
 Reserve mushroom soaking liquid.

 - Place tofu, ginger, and garlic in a food processor and pulse until coarsely ground.
 Place tofu in a bowl and add the chopped mushrooms, soy sauce, sesame oil, and green onion.

-- Take one wonton wrapper and lay it out in a diamond shape in front of you.
-Place 1 teaspoon of the filling in the middle of the wrapper, dip your finger in a little water and moisten the top two edges of the wrapper.
-Fold the bottom corner up to meet the top corner, making a triangle.
-Gently press down on the filling to squeeze out the air, then press the edges together to seal.
-Take the left and right sides of the triangle and pull them down and towards each other, making a loop at the bottom of the wonton.
-Moisten the edges and press to seal.
+- Holding one wrapper in your hand, place a couple teaspoons of the filling in the middle of the wrapper.
+Dip your finger in a little water and run it around the edges of the wrapper.
+Fold the bottom up to meet the top, enclosing the filling.
+As you do so, gently press down on the filling to squeeze out the air, then press the edges together to seal.
+Wet the botton two corners and gently pull them together and press them well.